habedi/multi-vector-hnsw/docs/README.md

     public static void main(String[] args) {

         // 1.
 Create an instance of our new "MinDistance" aggregation,
-        //    using Manhattan as its base distance. var minManhattanDistance = new MinDistance(new Manhattan());
+        //    using Manhattan as its base distance var minManhattanDistance = new MinDistance(new Manhattan());

         // 2.
-Pass the custom distance function directly to the builder.
-        Index index = MultiVectorHNSW.builder()
+Pass the custom distance function directly to the builder Index index = MultiVectorHNSW.builder()
             .withM(16)
             .withEfConstruction(200)
             .withDistance(minManhattanDistance) // Use the generic `withDistance` method .build();

         // 3.
-Add and search data as usual. index.add(1L, List.of(FloatVector.of(1f, 2f), FloatVector.of(10f, 10f)));
+Add and search data as usual index.add(1L, List.of(FloatVector.of(1f, 2f), FloatVector.of(10f, 10f)));
         index.add(2L, List.of(FloatVector.of(8f, 8f), FloatVector.of(1f, 3f)));